Table of Contents

 Source: community.wmo.int

 Wind and turbulence often coexist because the atmosphere rarely evolves under perfectly uniform conditions.
 As a result, the same vertical structures that promote rising motion and phase changes also establish regions where the flow becomes uneven or even chaotic.
 Turbulence influences how efficiently rising air entrains or detrains surrounding air, while wind defines the larger environment in which these smaller-scale adjustments occur.
-In this framework, both wind and turbulence are expressions of how the atmosphere reconciles the coupling among its thermodynamic, kinematic, and microphysical processes at different scales.
+In this framework, both wind and turbulence are expressions of how the the atmosphere dynamically reorganizes under the interacting constraints imposed by its thermodynamic, kinematic, and microphysical processes.

 Rotation

 Rotation becomes more organized when coupling between kinematic and other processes establishes a vertical gradient in wind speed or direction, known as wind shear.
-This shear creates layers of air that move past one another at different velocities, and the difference in motion produces small amounts of horizontal rotation, or vorticity.
+This shear creates layers of air that move past one another at different velocities, and the difference in motion produces small amounts of embedded horizontal rotation, or vorticity, in the flow.

 Source: Wikipedia

 Under normal conditions, this vorticity remains diffuse and has no pathway to intensify, although it is always present as a background property of the flow.
-Turbulence then acts on this sheared environment by breaking the flow into eddies, each carrying fragments of this horizontal rotation.
-Most of these eddies remain short-lived, since the surrounding atmosphere dissipates them quickly, although they still reveal the underlying structure of the shear field.
+Turbulence then acts on this sheared environment by breaking the broader flow into eddies, each carrying fragments of this horizontal rotation.
+Most of these eddies remain short-lived, since they dissipate rapidly within the surrounding turbulent environment, although they still reveal the underlying structure of the shear field.

 When rising motion becomes established, the situation changes because a sustained updraft can lift and stretch the vorticity that shear and turbulence have already generated.
 Stretching preserves angular momentum and increases the rotation rate, although this increase will only persist when the updraft remains coherent over depth.